laurentj/gitiwiki/docs/installation.md

 who want to contribute to the project.
 The first release will contain of course a wizard which will simplify everything!

+## requirements

+You should have installed:

+- a web server (Apache or Nginx),
+- PHP 5.3 minimum
+- Git

+No database is required.

+## installing the app

 Here are steps:

 1. checkout the source code with `git clone`